pszemraj/vid2cleantxt/README.md

 ## How long does this take to run?

+On Google Colab with a 16 gb GPU (should be available to free Colab accounts): approximately 8 minutes to transcribe ~90 minutes of audio.

 On my machine (CPU only due to AMD GPU) it takes approximately 80-120% of the total duration of input video files.

 ** Specs: **